Plant based living*

 WHAT ARE WE DOING?

-Vegetarian and vegan meals are available across all services and we make use of alternative plant based proteins such as pulses, beans and tofu.
+Plant based meals are available as standard on the menu in all our Food Hubs and we make sure these are nutritionally balanced with the use of alternative plant based proteins such as pulses, beans, tofu and meat substitutes.

 We also place an emphasis on wholegrains and seasonal vegetables.

 Where do we get our fruit and vegetables from?

 Find out more about our Field to Fork initiative.